-There are no activity reports for Monte Burney.
+The Global Volcanism Program has no activity reports for Monte Burney.

-There are no Weekly Reports available for Monte Burney.
+The Global Volcanism Program has no Weekly Reports available for Monte Burney.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |0800 BCE ± 500 years||Unknown||Confirmed||Correlation: Tephrochronology|